Debra M. Borrero

-Debra Borrero serves as the Director of School Choice Programs for CREC.
-She has worked in education policy for over 15 years, with experience in the public, private, and nonprofit sectors.
+Debra Borrero is Director of School Choice Programs for CREC.
+She has worked in education policy for nearly 20 years, with experience in the public, private, and nonprofit sectors.

-Debra left Trinity to work for Governor M. Jodi Rell and was promoted to serve as Deputy Director of Policy and Legislative Affairs.
-In this role, she advocated the Governor’s public policy and legislative priorities with primary focus on committees of cognizance in education, environment, housing, transportation, commerce, and energy.
+Debra left Trinity to work for Governor M. Jodi Rell and was promoted to Deputy Director of Policy and Legislative Affairs.
+In this role, she advocated the governor’s public policy and legislative priorities with primary focus on committees of cognizance in education, environment, housing, transportation, commerce, and energy.

-Balancing her professional activities with community service, Debra has also served as a Commissioner for the CT Commission on Human Rights, a volunteer for the CT Valley Girl Scout Council, and a board member of Leadership Greater Hartford.
-She was also an active member of the advisory board for the NCCJ’s Community Conversation on Race project.
+Balancing her professional activities with community service, Debra serves on the board of CT Health Equities Solutions and the Bushnell Park Foundation.
+She previously served as a commissioner for the CT Commission on Human Rights, a board member of Leadership Greater Hartford and was an active member of the advisory board for the NCCJ’s Community Conversation on Race project.

-She holds a bachelor of arts in communications from the State University of New York at New Paltz and a master's degree in public policy from Trinity College.
+She holds a bachelor’s degree in communications from the State University of New York at New Paltz and a master's degree in public policy from Trinity College.

 Phone: (860) 524-4033 E-mail: firstname.lastname@example.org